deanalifahmad25/deanalifahmad25/README.md

 👨‍🎓 Majoring in Information Technology from the Adhirajasa Reswara Sanjaya University (Class of 2019)
 <br />
 <br />
-👨‍💻 Currently working as Backend Developer Intern at BuildWith Angga.
+👨‍💻 Currently working as Programmer at PT.
+Transindo Data Perkasa.
 <br />
 <br />